-Welcome to part two of our three part series on how to become an amateur microscopist, specifically one that studies psilocybin mushroom spores.
+Welcome to part two of our three part series on how to become an amateur microscopist and welcome to the field of Ethnopharmacology, specifically in the study of psilocybin mushroom spores.
 In part one, we talked at length about why this is such a rewarding hobby, the kind of equipment you need to get started, and why mushroom spores are such fascinating specimens to study.

-In this installment of the series, we’re going to go a little more into depth on mushroom spores themselves—particularly those from the psilocybe genus of mushrooms, known for their psychoactive properties at maturity in the wild.
+In this installment of the series, we’re going to go a little more into depth on mushroom spores themselves, colloquially called shroom spores, particularly those from the psilocybe genus of mushrooms, known for their psychoactive properties at maturity in the wild.
 You’ll learn about why these spores are so interesting, important legal considerations you need to take into account before acquiring and studying them, and more.

 Let’s get started with a big question: what’s so great about studying psilocybin mushroom spores instead of “regular” mushroom spores?